routingblog/arbitration/content/docs/problems.md

 # Following The Law

-- Arbitrators are not required to follow or even know the law. [^liptonlaw] [^privateknappcite2] Their rulings can be overturned only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]
+- Arbitrators are not required to follow or even know the law. [^liptonlaw] [^privateknappcite2] Their rulings can be overturned only in narrow circumstances (in [manifest disregard of the law]({{< ref "specific-issues/manifest-disregard" >}})) where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]

 - Despite not being required to follow (or know) the law they may have Absolute Immunity from statements they make.
 Importantly, this is true even if they are not operating in objective good faith. [^kentucky1]